 Eyal Levi leads the development of night vision systems for improved driver safety and is working on enhanced vision for both driver-operated and levels 4 and 5 autonomous vehicles for major automobile manufacturers.
 Today, he shares his perspective on lidar and night vision technologies and the challenges and promise of laser systems for automotive lidar.

-Ten years ago, while working in another company, we were looking for a specialized laser, and Lasertel was the only one capable of delivering.
+Ten years ago, while working in another company, we were looking for a specialized laser, and their laser team, formally Lasertel, was the only one capable of delivering.

 Currently, we are trying to find a unique solution that another laser diode vendor had promised and failed at.
-Lasertel had originally said no, pointing out some challenging aspects of the design.
+They had originally said no, pointing out some challenging aspects of the design.

-If Lasertel tells you they can do it, they do it—on time.
+If this team tells you they can do it, they do it—on time.

-When we pushed again, we agreed with Lasertel on an alternate approach they’d suggested that met our requirements for a laser illuminator.
-Lasertel does not limit themselves to their past experience—they’re willing to invest in advancing their capabilities.
+When we pushed again, we agreed with their team on an alternate approach they’d suggested that met our requirements for a laser illuminator.
+They do not limit themselves to their past experience—they’re willing to invest in advancing their capabilities.

 How do you see the automotive market taking shape?